ackben0226/Automotive-CAN-Intrusion-Detection/README.md

 __Intrusion Detection Systems(IDU) using Lightweight Machine Learning and Deep Learning__

 ## Project Overview
 In this project, we are applying machine learning and deep learning to implement __lightweight intrusion detection system (IDS)__ for automotive Controller Area Network (CAN) traffic.
+The idea behind this project is to detect malicious CAN messages in real time on resource-constrained Electronic Control Units (ECUs).